Instructions for

 • Understand the WebAuthn flow

-• Learn step-by-step how to integrate WebAuthn into your authentication use case
+• Learn how to integrate WebAuthn into your authentication use case

 What you need